 - obtain informed consent for the procedure

-- obtain good peripheral IV access
+- obtain satisfactory peripheral IV access

-- administer broad-spectrum IV antibiotics 1-4 hours prior to the procedure.
-Septic patients are often already on parenteral antibiotics.
+- administer broad-spectrum IV antibiotics 1-4 hours prior to the procedure; septic patients are often already on parenteral antibiotics

 Laboratory parameters for a safe procedure